-4. There is no continuous unallocated space behind C drive.
+- There is no continuous unallocated space behind the C drive.

-5. No continuous unallocated space is located behind mirrored volume, striped volume, spanned volume, and RAID volume, or continuous unallocated space is located behind only one segment of these types of volumes.
+- No continuous unallocated space is located behind mirrored volume, striped volume, spanned volume, and RAID volume; OR continuous unallocated space is located behind only one segment of these types of volumes.

-Is the Extend Volume feature of your computer grayed out?
-If yes, see the following part to get solutions (also works for Windows 8/7/Vista/XP).
+Is your Windows 10 Extend Volume greyed out?
+If YES, see the following part to get solutions (also works for Windows 8/7/Vista/XP).

 Extend Partition with MiniTool Partition Wizard

-Firstly, launch the partitioning tool to open its main interface:
+Step 1.
+Launch the partitioning tool to open its main interface.

-Next, expand partition G by taking free space from an existing partition or from an unallocated space and drag sliding button to decide how much space to take.
+Step 3.
+Expand partition E by taking free space from an existing partition or from an unallocated space and drag sliding button to decide how much space to take.

-After application, the selected FAT32 partition will be extended.
-Now, download the partitioning tool MiniTool Partition Wizard to solve the problem Extend Volume Gray out.
+After application, the selected partition will be extended.
+Now, download the partition tool MiniTool Partition Wizard to solve the problem Extend Volume Gray out.

 Now it is your turn to check out the exact reason that is responsible for Extend Volume grayed out in Disk Management.
 In the same time, you can have a try on this free partition manager to extend partition flexibly.